migmolrod/browser-dashboard-pwa/docs/docs/domain/bounded-contexts/more-information.md

 **Dashboard Management ↔ Preferences**

 Dashboard Management consumes preference data to apply themes, locale, and defaults.
-Preferences context supplies this data with a stable API.
+The preference context supplies this data with a stable API.

 ### Conformist